marie230/DevOpsCrudApp/app/README.md

 ### Installation

-A step by step guideline how to get the application running on the development and production environment in different virtual machined provisioned with `Vagrant`.
+A step by step guideline how to get the application running on the development and production environment in different virtual machines (VM's) provisioned with `Vagrant`.

 #### Step 1